TCDocProc/arch/README.md

 *All packages installed by `./arch_ubuntu install` are inside of a virtual env, so it will not conflict with your existing development setup.*

 ##Usage Instructions (After Installed & Running)
-If you are not logged in you will be presented with the login page and two options, OpenEMR login or Local login.
+If you are not logged in you will be presented with two login options, OpenEMR login or Local login.

 ###OpenEMR
 Using the OpenEMR approach your pathways will be automatically retrieved for you and presented using our patient interface.